 How many hours of the hike is the Rainbow Mountain tour?

-You can reach Rainbow Mountain with a relatively easy 2-hour hike from the trailhead and a similar time on the way back.
+Rainbow Mountain is reached with a relatively easy two-hour hike from the trailhead and a similar time on the way back.

 Can I get altitude sickness?

-Rainbow Mountain has over 5,000 meters/16,000 feet, and altitude sickness is a real problem many travelers will face.
+Rainbow Mountain is over 5,000 meters/16,000 feet, and altitude sickness is a real problem for many travelers.

 To reduce the risk of altitude sickness, you should: